 Peak leaf season is near.
 It comes and goes so quickly, I hate to miss a minute of the beautiful sights.
 The leaves are usually at peak around the same time every year, end of September and beginning of October.
-Because we have a very narrow window to experience the leaves at peak, I like to have my fall days and adventures planned ahead of time.
+Because we have a very narrow window to experience the leaves changing color, I like to have my fall days and adventures planned ahead of time.

 I like to be outside as much as possible in the fall to take in the crisp, chillier mornings and feel the warm sun on my face in the afternoons.
 Plus, the bright oranges, yellows, and reds on the trees are an added bonus.

-Take a boat out and scan the shorelines for beautiful leaves.
-You have a different vantage point from the water, and are almost completely surrounded by beautiful foliage.
+Take a boat out and scan the shorelines for beautiful foliage.
+You have a different vantage point from the water, and are almost completely surrounded by the changing foliage.
 If you go out when the lake is calm, you may get to see a beautiful reflection of color off the water.
-Paddling is a perfect fall activity because it gives you the chance to see so much foliage you wouldn't be able to see from the shore.
+Paddling is a perfect fall activity because it gives you the chance to see much more foliage than you would from the shore.
 Put in at the State Boat Launch on Route 30 and head towards Tupper Lake to discover the big lake, or head towards Lake Simond to discover a smaller lake in a back bay, completely surrounded by beautiful foliage.

 2. The Wild Walk/Oxbow

 What better way to see the foliage then walking along the tree tops on the Wild Walk?
-Look through the sights to see high peaks in the distance or climb into the eagles nest to see for miles.
+Look through the sights to see High Peaks in the distance or climb into the life sized eagle's nest and see for miles.
 Take a walk through the nature trails down to the Raquette River Oxbow to see beautiful foliage during peak season.
 You may get lucky enough to see some wildlife, too.

 3. A mountain top

 Mount Arab is one of my favorites to climb during the fall season.
 With the fire tower on top, you can see for miles.
 During fall it looks like an orange, red, and yellow blanket has covered the green forest.
 The reflections of the leaves off of Arab Lake are also gorgeous.
-From the top of the fire tower or from the lookout on the side of the summit it looks as if the leaves are looking into a mirror.
+From the top of the fire tower or from the lookout on the side of the summit it looks as if the leaves are reflecting on to a mirror.
 As you climb you will find the trail to be covered in leaves as they have started to fall to the ground.
-This is a great hike because being only a mile, I can do it before or after work pretty quickly.
+This is a great hike because it's only one mile so I can do it before or after work pretty quickly.

 4. Tupper Lake Golf Club

 The options to see fall foliage in Tupper Lake are endless.
 Take a walk through the Waterfront Park and take in the leaves on Raquette Pond, or explore the Junction Pass Trail on two wheels; adventures and beautiful sights surround you.
-When you are done leaf peeping for the day, find a place to stay and an eatery to dine at.
+When you are done leaf peeping for the day, find a place to stay and a restaurant to dine at.